By : Quentin - Categories : Histoires de vêtements

 Sugar Cane

-Although heavily inspired by 1947, certain references offered by Sugar Cane perfectly represent the silhouette found in the early 1950s.
-Their reinterpretation of these iconic models makes perfect sense when considering how cuts evolved significantly following denim’s adoption by the youth of the era.
-One notable example is the SC4-2014, a more fitted version of the classic SC4-1947 Standard Denim, here crafted in a lighter, more contemporary 12oz fabric.
+Although heavily inspired by 1947, some references offered by Sugar Cane perfectly embody the silhouette commonly found in the early 1950s.
+Their interpretation of these iconic models makes perfect sense when considering how much jean fits evolved as they were adopted by the youth of the era.
+One notable example is the SC42014, a slimmer version of the classic SC41947 Standard Denim, crafted here from a lighter and more contemporary 12oz fabric.

 • 12oz denim developed by Sugar Cane